mieweb/docs/content/functions/health-surveillance/panel-membership-portlet.md

 Any current health surveillance panel memberships (for the chart) are listed in **bold** in a bullet point.

 The overall Panel Due Date is within the parenthesis next to the panel membership name.
+If a panel is listed without a due date, it signifies current membership but an unset due date.

 ![](../panel-membership-portlet.assets/d98718694510b3bcbadcf533497e0d78.png)